Develop Azure Functions using Visual Studio

 Setting Value Description

-.NET version .NET 6 This value creates a function project that runs in-process with version 4.x of the Azure Functions runtime.
-Azure Functions 1.x supports the .NET Framework.
+.NET version .NET 6 Isolated This value creates a function project that runs in an isolated worker process.
+Isolated worker process supports other non-LTS version of .NET and also .NET Framework.
 For more information, see Azure Functions runtime versions overview.

 Function template HTTP trigger This value creates a function triggered by an HTTP request.